 I enjoy being on the board of MPAQ and see it as an opportunity to improve the industry which is so important to the community.

 I have been a plumber, drainer and gasfitter for 42 years, serving my apprenticeship with Watson Plumbing (Dave Watson, no relation) from 1967 – 1971.
 I commenced my plumbing business Connectors “The Plumbing People” Pty Ltd in 1973.
 My business carries out work for industrial, commercial and domestic premises’ in the Brisbane area, specialising in backflow prevention, solar and heat pumps and TMV.
 I also have a Certificate IV in Training & Assessment and am a Qualified Contract Trainer for the plumbing industry.
-I am currently delivering courses for MPAQ.

-I am the Chairman of the Plumbing Industry Council and a Director of Master Plumbers Australia.
+I am the former Chairman of the Plumbing Industry Council and a Director of Master Plumbers Australia.
 I joined MPAQ in 1977 and have been on the Council for 33 years.
 I was made a Life Member in 1995 and a Trustee in 2011.

 I’ve been a Rotarian for 19 years and received a Paul Harris Fellow in 1999.
 I am happily married to my wife Marie and have 3 children and 9 grandchildren (8 girls and 1 boy).